Skip to main content

 SRT_ES_202207_Banco-de-pruebas-neumática_836px

 Epidor Technical Distribution provided us with the components that make up the bench, such as cylinders and solenoid valves.
-For his part, Agatex designed the control electronics for us and proceeded to assemble the bench.
+For his part, Agatex designed the control electronics and proceeded to assemble the bench.
 And of course, the sealing gaskets are of our own manufacture.

-Characteristics of the test bed
+Characteristics of the test bench

 • Pneumatic cylinders

 Our test bench is equipped with 2 pneumatic cylinders and their solenoid valves for compressed air management.
-In order to optimise the installationhe design of the bench is with opposed cylinders which decreases energy consumption and contributes to meeting our sustainability goal.
+In order to optimize the installationhe design of the bench is with opposed cylinders which decreases energy consumption and contributes to meeting our sustainability goal.

 • Hydraulic cylinders